johnink/musing/README.md

 These changes are reflected immediately in the database.

 ### New this version
-* a better README.md
+* a new game, Acronym.
+What do these letters stand for
-* responsive CSS
+* articles
-* added alerts/flash messaging
+* graphics
-* fixed bugs/animation
+* user thumbnails
+* several additons and subtractions from the prompt lists

 ### Working features
+* widget template
-* user thumbnail
+* favorite functionality
 * illustrations in games
 * comments section on the games
 * the ability to search and filter by interest
 * a more fully featured 'Top Games' section
-* several additons and subtractions from the prompt lists
 * add graphic to channel switcher game
 * a Mind Map game and widget
 * an Idea Box game and widget